BorisTheBrave/mc-dc/README.md

-This is demonstration code to accompany a series of articles on meshing.
+This is demonstration code to accompany a <a href="http://www.boristhebrave.com/2018/04/15/marching-cubes-tutorial/">series</a> <a href="http://www.boristhebrave.com/2018/04/15/marching-cubes-3d-tutorial/">of</a> <a href="http://www.boristhebrave.com/2018/04/15/dual-contouring-tutorial/">articles</a> on meshing.
 Please consult those articles for more details.

 It covers how to implement 2d / 3d Marching Cubes and Dual Contouring.